 This is a tricky question.
 While there are many invasive pests out there that don’t do too well when the cold winter temperatures arrive, many insects have no problem.
 In fact, many of the pests that pose problems in the summer find ways to make it through even the harshest winters by burying themselves underground, or even worse, moving further into your home.

 And with temperatures warming sooner than usual, insects and bugs are starting to wake up.
 What does this early spring mean for your home and business?

-Whether it is a record breaking winter or a warm, mild winter like we have experienced this year, there will always be bugs and pests.
+Whether it is a record-breaking winter or a warm, mild winter like we have experienced this year, there will always be bugs and pests.
 The best way to ensure that your home or business is pest-free is to be proactive.
 Take steps like cutting back trees and shrubbery near your home.
 For the inside of the home, make sure that access to food is minimized by placing food in air-tight containers.
-You can also give Hopper Environmental Services a call.
+You can also give Hopper Termite & Pest, Inc. a call.
 Our technicians are well trained in exclusion techniques and know exactly what to look for when inspecting your home.

 Don’t wait until you have a problem with pests.
 Get started today with one of our Pest Control Service Plans.
 We offer both residential and commercial plans.
-With our scheduled quarterly service, there is no additional charge for necessary extra service to control included pests in your plan.
-If pests do make a comeback this summer, Hopper Environmental Services will take care of the problem.
+With our scheduled quarterly service, there is no additional charge for the necessary extra servicalservices.com/blog/view/25/rodent-and-insect-exclusion-techniques-to-protect-your-homee to control included pests in your plan.
+If pests do make a comeback this summer, Hopper Termite & Pest, Inc. will take care of the problem.

 Let Hopper Termite & Pest, Inc. create a safe, pest-free space by giving us a call at (479) 332-3745.